This map shows how much it costs to transport oil across the US

-A Credit Suisse research team led by Jan Stuart shared a map showing the transport differentials for oil across the US in a recent note to clients.
+In a recent note to clients, a Credit Suisse research team led by Jan Stuart shared a map showing the transport differentials for oil across the US.

-It’s significantly more expensive to transport the commodity by rail than by pipeline.
+Notably, it’s way more expensive to transport oil by rail than by pipeline.

-NOW WATCH: Women are more attracted to men with these physical traits

 Business Insider Emails & Alerts